-Student's automatically registered for courses are subject to all Logan policies including tuition due dates, academic, administrative and those of professional conduct.
+Students automatically registered for courses are subject to all Logan academic and administrative policies, including those regarding tuition due dates and professional conduct.

 The Office of Finance and/or the Office of Financial Aid may extend the period of time, but the grace period must not exceed a total of 30 days past the first day of the trimester.